ibm-cloud-docs/openshift/openshift_versions_changelog_413.md

 # Version 4.13 change log
 {: #openshift_changelog_413}

+This version is deprecated.
+Update your cluster to a [supported version](/docs/openshift?topic=openshift-openshift_versions) as soon as possible.
+{: deprecated}

 View information of version changes for major, minor, and patch updates that are available for your {{site.data.keyword.openshiftlong}} clusters that run version 4.13.
 Changes include updates to {{site.data.keyword.redhat_openshift_notm}}, Kubernetes, and {{site.data.keyword.cloud_notm}} Provider components.
 {: shortdesc}